7:30pm - 9:00pm

-San Juan Symphony presents the third concert of the 2020-21 “Essential” season, The Joys of Bach and Bologne.
+San Juan Symphony presents the fourth and final concert of the 2020-21 “Essential” season, Sweet Simplicity.
 This is a NOT TO BE MISSED virtual performance!
-Single performance and complete Digital Season Passes are now available.

 We Also Recommend

 New Hours: Monday 10:00 a.m. to 5:00 p.m., Tuesday-Wednesday CLOSED, Thursday-Saturday 10:00 a.m. to 5:00 p.m., Sunday Noon to 5:00 p.m.
 Experience a wide variety of exhibits relating to the diverse history of the area’s cultures, traveling exhibits, and art shows when you visit the Farmington Museum.
 National and regional juried arts shows are also featured as well as an exceptional selection of lectures and workshops.Learn More »